 This course aims to encourage a professional, rigorous enquiry into fashion and textiles design.
 The disciplines within this subject will include constructed textiles, dyed, printed textiles, fine art textiles and fashion.
 It encompasses traditional handcrafts and computer-aided technology.
 Students are supported and encouraged as independent learners, developing an artistic and personal professionalism towards their studies and possible future careers in design.
-It features an integral careers programme, which can include work placement opportunities and live briefs within this subject specific area.
+It features an integral careers programme looking at careers within fashion, theatrical costume design for theatre and screen and interior design.
 The A Level course is 60% coursework project, 40% examination project.